ffenix113/fastxml/README.md

 improving simplicity and performance of parsing.

 ### Q&A
+Q: Can it be used it in production?
+A: I wouldn't recommend it just yet.

 Q: If it is using `unsafe` does this mean that it can break something?
 A: No. It is using `unsafe` for only reason to point to specific memory for strings, nothing else.
 Also, as time goes by this project will grow its set of test cases.